Skip to main content

 Mesopotamia

 The theophoric element «El» in personal names is frequently encountered in the documents of the Mari archives.
 An example is a letter (ARM 2 23) from Ibal-pi-El to his lord Zimri-Lim (1988CharpinD:271).
-In a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, 'Yakhsib-El, the Hanaean' is mentioned (1988CharpinD:303–305).
-Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
+Furthermore, in a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Hanaean» is mentioned (1988CharpinD:303–305).
+Additionally, Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
 Yasim-El, in a letter (ARM 26/2 403-bis) to his brother Shunukhra-Khalu, recounts his illness (1988CharpinD_LafontB:257).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 14 And may God the Almighty give you mercy before the man, that he may send away to you your other brother, and Benjamin.
 And I, if I am to be bereaved, let me be bereaved.
 15 And the men took that present; and twofold money they took in their hand, as also Benjamin; and they rose up, and went down to Egypt, and stood before Joseph.
 16 And when Joseph saw Benjamin with them, he said to the superintendent of his house.
-Bring these men into the house, and slay, and make ready; for with me shall these men dine at noon..
+Bring these men into the house, and slay, and make ready; for with me shall these men dine at noon. … .
 29 And he lifted up his eyes, and saw his brother Benjamin, his mother's son, and said.
 Is this your youngest brother, of whom ye spoke unto me?
-And he said, God be grarcious unto thee, my son.
-34 And he sent portions unto them from before him; but Benjamin's portion exceeded the portions of all of them fivefold.
+And he said, God be grarcious unto thee, my son. … 34 And he sent portions unto them from before him; but Benjamin's portion exceeded the portions of all of them fivefold.
 And they drank, and were merry with him.

 The similarity is manifested in the use of the name «Benjamin» (Binyamin) as a documented anthroponym and ethnonym within the Near East during the Middle Bronze Age.